caltechlibrary/newt/newt_yaml_syntax.md

 routing
 : (required, newt specific) this holds a list of route ids associated with this model.
 It is use in code generation, e.g. to populate a web form's action and model

-The following following properties are based on the GitHub YAML issue template syntax[^2] (abbr: GHYT)
+The following properties are based on the GitHub YAML issue template syntax[^2] (abbr: GHYTS)

 name
-: (required by GHYT, optional in newt) Must be unique to use with GitHub YAML issue templates[^2].
+: (required by GHYTS, optional in newt) Must be unique to use with GitHub YAML issue templates[^2].
 In Newt it will be used in populating comments in generated SQL

 description
-: (required) A human description of the model, It will appear in the web form and SQL commonents generated from the model
+: (required) A human description of the model, It will appear in the web form and SQL components generated from the model

 body
 : (required) A a list of input types.
 Each input type maps to columns in SQL, input element in web forms and or HTML elements in read only pages

 #### a model's input types

-This is based on GitHub YAML issue template (abbr: GHYT) input types[^3].
+This is based on GitHub YAML issue template (abbr: GHYTS) input types[^3].

 id
 : (required) an identifier for the element.
 Must conform to variable name rules[^1].
 It is used to SQL as a column name and in web forms for the input property.